hngts/idena-linux-remote-node-control/README.md

     $ idna status

-  Is there a word " NOT " in output response .. ?
+  Is there a word "*NOT*" in output response .. ?

-  if there is:
+  .. if there is:

     $ idna start

-  Otherwise it is probably running (refer to Note below).
+  Otherwise, it is probably running (refer to final note below).

 **`STOP:`**

     $ idna stop

-## Note
+## FINAL NOTE

   You may want to check with `htop` command.